Paramount Networks EMEAA: Broadcasting Agreements

 Paramount International Networks has utilized the broadcasting laws and regulation from both the Germany, United Kingdom and Poland to license and secure broadcasting agreements across Europe, whilst maintaining EU regulation.
 In the past, the majority of MTV's channels were regulated by authorities based in the Germany & UK (Ofcom) and Germany & Poland (The National Broadcasting Council).
 However, due to the UK's impending exit from the European Union the company has relocated many of its broadcasting licenses from the UK to regulators based in the Czech Republic (RRTV) and the Netherlands.

 Following Brexit, all channels operating in the UK will remain under OFCOM, whilst all other channels operated by Paramount International Networks for the rest of Europe will be regulated from Germany, Poland, Czech Republic and/or the Netherlands.
 Channels for Ireland, Hungary, Czech Republic and pan-European channels are regulated by RRTV in the Czech Republic.
 Channels for the Benelux region, the Nordic region, France, Poland, Germany, Switzerland, Austria, Portugal are regulated by authorities in the Netherlands and the remaining channels will be regulated by authorities in the Czech Republic, the Netherlands and/or under a local arrangement with a relevant regulator.

 PIN local offices

-PIN Europe, Middle East, and Africa have multiple offices across these regions including Berlin, London, Stockholm, Copenhagen, Amsterdam, Rome, Lisbon, Paris, Madrid, Warsaw, Prague, Johannesburg, Moscow, and Sydney.
+PIN Europe, Middle East, and Africa have multiple offices across these regions including Berlin, London, Stockholm, Copenhagen, Amsterdam, Rome, Lisbon, Paris, Madrid, Warsaw, Prague, Johannesburg and Sydney.

 PIN's European headquarters are at PIN Europe London HQ.
 The building at 17–29 Hawley Crescent, Camden Town, London NW1 8TT, UK, notably sports an exterior living wall.
 The wall spans over 300m² and hosts approximately 18,000 plants on two aspects: South and West.
 The wall provides a microenvironment for many species including the protected snail species Helix pomatia and occasional migratory birds.